fj-blanco/coap-zephyr-clients/README.md

 # CoAP Zephyr Clients

-**ESP32 Wi-Fi CoAP client** implementation using [libcoap](https://libcoap.net/) for [Zephyr](https://www.zephyrproject.org/) RTOS with [mbedTLS](https://mbed-tls.readthedocs.io/en/latest/) security.
+**ESP32 Wi-Fi CoAP client** implementation using [libcoap](https://libcoap.net/) for [Zephyr](https://www.zephyrproject.org/) RTOS with [mbedTLS](https://mbed-tls.readthedocs.io/en/latest/) and wolfSSL DTLS backends.
 The client connects to Wi-Fi networks and communicates with the CoAP example server at `coap.me/hello` via its IP address (134.102.218.18) over UDP, as DNS resolution has not been tested.
-This implementation takes ideas from the [libcoap Zephyr examples](https://github.com/obgm/libcoap/tree/develop/examples/zephyr) (which are tested on `native_sim`), but is specifically adapted and tested for **real ESP32 hardware**.
+This implementation takes ideas from the [libcoap Zephyr examples](https://github.com/obgm/libcoap/tree/develop/examples/zephyr) (which are tested on `native_sim`), but is specifically adapted and tested for **ESP32 hardware**.

-The client uses a libcoap [fork](https://github.com/fj-blanco/libcoap/tree/zephyr_wolfssl).
-Previously, the fork extended libcoap's Zephyr support via [POSIX API](https://docs.zephyrproject.org/latest/services/portability/posix/index.html#posix-support), and this branch has been merged into libcoap `develop` through [PR #1704](https://github.com/obgm/libcoap/pull/1704).
-The libcoap fork used in this project now specifically extends Zephyr support for wolfSSL backend.
+The mbedtls client is set to use a libcoap [fork](https://github.com/fj-blanco/libcoap/tree/zephyr_pr) in the [mbedtls/west.yml](mbedtls/west.yml) file.
+This fork extended libcoap's Zephyr support via [POSIX API](https://docs.zephyrproject.org/latest/services/portability/posix/index.html#posix-support), and this branch has been merged into libcoap `develop` through [PR #1704](https://github.com/obgm/libcoap/pull/1704).
+The wolfssl client is set to use this [branch](https://github.com/fj-blanco/libcoap/tree/zephyr_wolfssl_pr) of the fork in the [wolfssl/west.yml](wolfssl/west.yml) file, that has also been merged into `develop` with this [PR #1717](https://github.com/obgm/libcoap/pull/1717).
+So you can set the `revision` to `develop` for both clients in the `west.yml` file if you want to use the latest changes in libcoap.

 ## Tested Environment